-If you miss a lot of school without a good reason, a liaison officer might go to your home to speak to you and your parents about why you haven’t been attending school.
+If you miss a lot of school without a good reason, for example if you don’t have a doctor’s certificate, the Department of Education might investigate why you haven’t been going to school.

 If you have any more questions about leaving school, you can get help here.